 I think we have lost the ability to balance.
 Our equilibrium is off.
 I can’t remember the last time I witnessed somebody making a good balanced unbiased decision.
 I think the phrase “godly, righteous and sober life” is the thing, sober is the way forward, well–considered, well thought out, and poised.
 This doesn’t even come close to saying what it was supposed to, but when you get started it’s hard to stay on point which I think was about listening.
 Inner peace – it is in the listening that I heal.
 The problem is that the noise inside my head is deafening.

-My elder son wrote that in an email from Texas.
-He died a few years after.
+My elder son wrote that in an email from Texas not long before he died

 Listening to the quiet, letting the heart be warmed and hatched in the light, is a daily discipline.
 Listening in silence is prayer.
-There are other ways of hatching too: coming to church is hatching with others—battery hatching.
-Journal writing, gardening, walking, acts of compassion, social protest are others.
+There are other ways of hatching too: journal writing, gardening, walking, acts of compassion, social protest.